HexeCalibre/NCBacoor/README.md

 #### Sitemap 🗺️

-The sitemap provides a visual representation of the hierarchical structure and navigation flow of the website/system.
+The sitemap provides a visual representation of the hierarchical structure and navigation flow of the website.
 It outlines the arrangement of pages or sections and their relationships, facilitating an understanding of the overall architecture and user journey.

 ![Sitemap](/public/documents/diagrams/Sitemap.png)[Source](https://octopus.do/fhe4eli9mi9)

 The thorough analysis of requirements ensures alignment with project objectives and stakeholder expectations, ultimately leading to the successful implementation of both projects.

+#### WireFrame 🗺️

 ---